wbamberg/idl-reference/docs/nsINetworkInterface.md

 Get the list of ip addresses and prefix lengths, ip address could be IPv4
 or IPv6, typically 1 IPv4 or 1 IPv6 or one of each.

-@param ips
-       The list of ip addresses retrieved.
-@param prefixLengths
-       The list of prefix lengths retrieved.

-@returns the length of the lists.

 #### Parameters ####